Master of Arts in Rehabilitation Counseling

 • Expectations for Academic and Professional Performance

 • Statement of Purpose: a succinct statement (two to three pages) that provides an accurate indication of writing and grammatical skills.
-The Statement of Purpose must include information on the following:

-5. Your career objectives.
-You can also include any additional information or insights that you consider relevant to your application.
+• You can also include any additional information or insights that you consider relevant to your application.

 If you earned your bachelor’s degree outside the US or Canada, review our English Language Proficiency, Transcripts, and Credential Evaluation.